Diversity & Discrimination

 Discrimination

 There is then marked diversity, but the kidney community had to face the question whether there was also discrimination (witting or unwitting) in the provision of care to those from ethnic minorities.
 Was there inequity in access to dialysis or to transplantation?
 Was there a lower chance of being wait listed for transplantation?
-There were certainly lower living and deceased donor rates among minorities.
+There were certainly lower living and deceased transplant donor rates among minorities.
 There may be limited health literacy in those without English as first language, and therefore the need to adapt patient information and education to those whose culture and language differ so much from the majority population.
 Care was continually needed, in a pressurised clinical service facing growing patient numbers, to ensure that the additional time and effort which may be necessary to optimise diverse care were not squeezed out.

 Those early years are unrecognisable from the workforce in 21st century renal units.
-Younger consultants are now diverse in race and gender, mirroring the diversity among medical school entrants in recent decades as well as the opportunities for migrant health professionals to be welcomed to the UK to settle and practice.
+Younger consultants are now diverse in race and gender, mirroring the diversity among medical school entrants in recent decades, as well as the opportunities for migrant health professionals to be welcomed to the UK to settle and practice.

-There has then been progressive diversity in the UK renal workforce.
-But has there been discrimination?
-Read the personal account by Ram Gokal (of South Asian heritage), of his experience when applying for jobs as a consultant nephrologist in the UK around 1980, and later once he had been appointed in Manchester.
-He undoubtedly endured racial discrimination.
+• The personal account by Ram Gokal (of South Asian heritage) of his experience when applying for jobs as a consultant nephrologist in the UK around 1980, and later once he had been appointed in Manchester.
+He describes undoubted racial discrimination, but was appointed as consultant, and became influential and respected, including internationally.

 In the 2020s we have confidence that such behaviour among health professional in the NHS is in full retreat, but we need constant vigilance to seek it out and prevent it.